Jungincha/portfolio_website/README.md

 # portfolio_1
-My first portfolio of my website based on Treehouse Techdegree
+- My first portfolio of my website based on Treehouse Techdegree
+- Used `HTML` and `CSS`